irvanmalik48/imperia-custode/README.md

 4. Change the remaining environment variables accordingly. (`BOT_NAME` and `STORAGE_DIR` if you use it)
 5. Run `npm run dev` or `pnpm run dev` or `yarn run dev` or whichever node package manager you prefer as long as it runs.
 6. Voila!

+## Acknowledgements

+[GNU/Weeb](https://github.com/GNUWeeb) members used to partake in developing this bot, namely [Alviro Iskandar Setiawan](https://github.com/alviroiskandar) and [Ammar Faizi](https://github.com/ammarfaizi2).
+I wish to invite them again soon but for now, I will take over the development and clean up the code until I can take further actions towards inviting people to contribute.

+So many thanks towards all the people contributing in `realm-guard` development.
+But I'll take the lead this time.

 ## License